Outline of the Michigan Tax System

 Other Tax Policy Changes

-While much of the focus during 2015 was on achieving a compromise on the transportation funding package, a number of other significant tax policy changes were approved.
+While transportation funding, the PPT changes, and Mainstreet Fairness dominated headlines during 2014, a number of other significant tax policy changes were approved.
 These changes include:

 — The restoration of the state’s use tax on Medicaid managed care organizations, which had previously been repealed.
 The restoration provides new revenue to fund the state’s Medicaid program.